Kidney and bladder Ultrasound

 What is a renal ultrasound?

 Also known as a renal ultrasound, a kidney and bladder ultrasound is used to assess the kidneys, ureters, and bladder.
-Renal Ultrasounds are useful in detecting cysts, tumors, abscesses, infection, and collections of fluid around the kidneys.
+Renal Ultrasounds are useful in detecting cysts, tumors, kidney stones, abscesses, and signs of infection.
+This ultrasound exam is also useful in examining the contour and capacity of the bladder, and assessing for abnormalities that can relate to urinary symptoms.

 Frequently asked questions: